River (Joni Mitchell song): Certifications

-Other cover versions
+Other versions

-"River" is the second-most widely recorded song in Mitchell's oeuvre (432 recordings, behind only "Both Sides, Now"), frequently appearing on albums of Christmas music by pop, folk and jazz artists.
+"River" is the second-most widely recorded song in Mitchell's oeuvre: over a thousand recordings, behind only "Both Sides, Now".
+Many others have performed it in concert.

-The song was covered by the cast of Glee in 2011.
-The cover peaked at number 41 on the Canadian Hot 100 and number 33 on the US Holiday Digital Song Sales chart.
+The song was covered by the cast of the Glee television series in 2011.
+The cover peaked at number forty-one on the Canadian Hot 100 and number thirty-three on the U.S. Holiday Digital Song Sales chart.

 Linda Ronstadt covered "River" on her 2000 album Merry Little Christmas.
 This version was the first to be included in a Christmas album.

-Heart has covered "River" during their live acoustic sets over the years.
+Heart has covered "River" during its live acoustic sets over the years.

 "River" was covered by Barry Manilow on his 2002 album A Christmas Gift of Love with only one verse change involving a gender flip.
-It charted as a single at No. 17 on the U.S. Adult Contemporary charts.
+It charted as a single at number seventeen on the U.S. Adult Contemporary charts.

-Robert Downey Jr. sang a version of this song on the 4th series of the TV show Ally McBeal and it was later included on the album A Very Ally Christmas by Vonda Shepard.
+Robert Downey Jr. sang a version of this song on the fourth season of the television series Ally McBeal and it was later included on the album A Very Ally Christmas by Vonda Shepard.

 Sarah McLachlan also covered it on her 2006 album Wintersong and released it as a single.
-Her cover charted at No. 71 on the Billboard Hot 100, No. 8 on the Billboard Adult Contemporary chart, and number two on the Canadian Singles Chart.
-American singer-songwriter James Taylor covered the song for his 2006 studio album, entitled James Taylor at Christmas.
-He had first heard the song when Joni Mitchell played it for him at her house in 1970.
+Her cover charted at number seventy-one on the Billboard Hot 100, number eight on the Billboard Adult Contemporary chart, and number two on the Canadian Singles Chart.
+American singer-songwriter James Taylor covered the song for his 2006 studio album James Taylor at Christmas.
+He had first heard the song when Mitchell played it for him at her house in 1970.

 In 2006, American jazz singer Madeleine Peyroux recorded it as a duet with k. d. lang for her album Half the Perfect World.

+In 2007, Herbie Hancock recorded an album of Mitchell's songs with guest vocalists called River: The Joni Letters which includes a version sung by Corinne Bailey Rae.